UKHSA-Internal/data-dashboard-api/README.md

 1. At the time of writing you will need to ensure that you have [Python version 3.12](https://www.python.org/downloads/) installed on your system.
 If in doubt, please check the `.python-version` file at the root level of the project.
-This is used by the Makefile and the CI.
+This is the Python version used by the Makefile and the CI pipeline.

 2. Set the `APIENV` environment variable set to `LOCAL`.
 ```bash
 export APIENV=LOCAL
 ```
 To do this, you should include this line in an `.env` file at the root level of the project.
-This will ensure that the Django `DEBUG` setting is set to True and the app will use a local sqlite database.
+This will ensure that the Django `DEBUG` setting is set to True.
+The application will also point to a local [SQLite](https://www.sqlite.org/index.html) database.

 3. Ensure you have set a value for the `SECRET_KEY` environment variable.
 ```bash